The Light Behind You

 Just a quiet knowing:

-I don’t need to see everything clearly right now.
+I do not need to see everything clearly right now.

 I only need to stand where I am, and not move unnecessarily.